Mula, Spain: The night of the drums

-The origin of the playing of the drum in Mula is difficult to narrow down, but seems to have taken place during the 14th century, as a form of protest.
-Presently, it is not clear that the first existing mention written of the playing the drum through the streets of Mula goes back to the municipal ordinances of 1859, where it is written that only those persons authorized through the Brotherhood of Carmen were allowed to go through the streets with drums, and only in the procession.
-For this reason, it is supposed that already at that time in the Holy Week of that year the people went out to play drums through the streets.
+The origin of the playing of the snare drum in Mula is difficult to narrow down, but seems to have taken place during the 14th century, as a form of protest.
+Presently, it is not clear that the first existing mention written of the playing the drum through the streets of Mula goes back to the municipal ordinances of 1859, where it is written that only those persons authorized through the Brotherhood of Carmen were allowed to go through the streets with snare drums, and only in the procession.
+For this reason, it is supposed that already at that time in the Holy Week of that year the people went out to play drums through the streets of Mula.

-It is believed that this tradition of playing drums comes from the beginnings of the fourteenth century.
+It is believed that this tradition of playing snare drums comes from the beginnings of the fourteenth century.
 It is possible that through the ages in which the playing of the drum in this locality, Holy Week, it could have been a form of religious demonstration, but it is not at all the case that the people of Mula begin to play drums in protest at the restrictions and prohibitions imposed by the civil and catholic authorities in the locality.

-On the night between the Holy Tuesday and the Holy Wednesday, in the plaza of the town hall, thousands of people dressed up in black tunics with huge drums congregate in and around the plaza outside the town hall.
+On the night between the Holy Tuesday and Holy Wednesday, in the plaza of the town hall, thousands of people dressed up in black tunics with huge drums congregate in and around the plaza outside the town hall.
 A few minutes before the clock strikes 12, the street lights in the plaza are dimmed and all goes silent.
 Suddenly all the drummers raise their hands above their heads and create a beat by banging their sticks together.
-A fanfare of trumpets join in and finalise the end of the introduction.
-A few seconds then pass and the ground begins to tremble and shake and the drums begin to play at once, the ground begins to tremble.
+A brass fanfare group joins in and finalise the end of the introduction.
+A few seconds then pass and the ground begins to tremble and shake and as the snare drums begin to play at once, the ground begins to tremble.
 Men, women and children march the streets all night beating upon their drums in a repetitive beat.
 The drumming continues the night long into the next day and often after that.